able-app/docs/controls/Θ collections/caption/cap-support.md

 - None
 - Action - Usually a "More" icon
 - Subtext - Short bits of right aligned content
-- Add - A more prominent action area usually used to add
+- Super Action - A more prominent action area usually used to add
 - Link - A text based navigational link to another piece of content